BobMervell/Second-Order-Dynamics/README.md

 ✔️ **Damping Ratio** (𝜉 - (xi in editor) – Adjusts how quickly oscillations decay, allowing for underdamped, critically damped, or overdamped responses.

 ✔️ **Velocity Coupling Factor** (z) – Modifies the influence of input velocity on the output, enabling reverse or stronger starts .

-✔️ **Optimized for Performance** – Efficient calculations ensure smooth runtime behavior.

-✔️ **Real-Time Visual Feedback** – A built-in line chart in the inspector provides instant visualization of the system's response.

 ✔️ **Seamless Integration** – Designed for Godot 4.3, the charts adapts to your theme and window size.